aparnakhadatkar/AZ-700-Designing-and-Implementing-Microsoft-Azure-Networking-Solutions/Instructions/Labs/M08-Unit 3 Monitor a load balancer resource using Azure Monitor.md

 1. Hover over some of the data points in the charts, and you will see that the values change to show the exact value at that point in time.

 ### Task 13: View resource health

+In this task, you will check the health status of your Load Balancer and identify any potential issues through the Resource Health feature in Azure Monitor.

 1. To view the health of your Load Balancer resources, on the Azure home page, in **Search resources, services, and docs**, enter **Monitor** and select **Monitor**.